phpbench/benchmarks-containers/README.md

 [![Build Status](https://travis-ci.org/phpbench/benchmarks-containers.svg)](https://travis-ci.org/phpbench/benchmarks-containers)

 This benchmarking suite compares PHP Dependency Injection Containers.
+Its sort of an example project for [PHPBench](https://github.com/phpbench/phpbench).

 It is intended to be a base for developing a standard benchmarking suite for all of the PHP containers out there.